 • Pre-thesis Seminar

-Master programme students may choose elective courses from six categories.
-These courses can be taken in either the first or the second year, or in an optional summer semester after the first year:
+Master programme students may choose elective courses from the below categories.
+These courses can also be taken in an optional summer semester after the first year:

-In the final semester of the Architecture and Urban Design course, students focus on a self-directed design thesis, formulated individually and supervised by staff in the Department, as a conclusion of the MArch curriculum.
+In the final semester of the Design Studio course, students focus on a self-directed design thesis, formulated individually and supervised by staff in the Department, as a conclusion of the MArch curriculum.
 In addition to demonstrating satisfactory ability in the technical aspects of architectural practice, the thesis should produce innovative work that extends and enriches knowledge in the broader field of architecture.